 In January of 2022, tech unemployment fell to 1.7 percent according to the CompTIA’s analysis of Department of Labor data.
 Since August of 2021 to March of 2022, IT unemployment has bounced from 1.5 to 2.5 percent, extremely low rates that underscore how few active candidates are out there for employers to engage.
 When unemployment is this low, passive and gainfully employed professionals become the main target, which raises the stakes.
 Right now, it simply takes more hustle, time and extras (money, benefits, perks, etc.) to win talent away from a steady job.

-While Tom Brady’s return to work is the most famous un-retirement move of the year so far, he is not alone.
 The highest number of retirees since the pandemic returned to work in February of 2022 according to Indeed’s Hiring Lab.
 With gas prices and grocery bills going up, inflation is one reason some retirees are coming back.

 Another reason, especially in tech, is the excellent wages skilled professionals can earn.
 For example, web developers saw wages rise by an average of 23 percent last year.
 As for other roles?
 Medix Technology has seen technology pay rates bump up between 20 to 30 percent across most skill categories.
 Better pay is bringing seasoned talent back, which is good news for employers who can compete.
 Some businesses are even tapping into alumni talent pools to find retirees and other boomerang talent to bring back in short-term or consulting roles.

 If You’re Inflexible, You’re Not Hiring